 #5 Class Ownership Is Important in FDD

 Every class of the developing feature belongs to a specific developer.
-Class owners are responsible for all changes that are made during implementation of the features.
+Class owners are responsible for all changes that are made during the implementation of the features.
 Class ownership by developers immensely improves the quality of the codes.
 Class owners thus are the experts.
-XP has the concept of collective ownership, where any developer can update any artefact, including source code if required.
-FDD instead has specific developers in charge of the classes so if a feature requires changes to several classes then the owners of all those classes come together, make changes individually and as a part of feature team to implement the feature.
+XP has the concept of collective ownership, where any developer can update any artifact, including source code if required.
+FDD instead has specific developers in charge of the classes so if a feature requires changes to several classes then the owners of all those classes come together, make changes individually and as a part of the feature team to implement the feature.

 #6 Feature Teams